GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 And the Earth (Adam) said, "The woman which you gave with me; she gave to me from the tree, and I ate."

-And He-Who-Is God said to the woman, "What is this you have made?"
+And He-Who-Is (YHWH) God said to the woman, "What is this you have made?"
 And the woman said, "The snake, he deceived me, and I ate."

-And He-Who-Is God said to the snake,
+And He-Who-Is (YHWH) God said to the snake,
 "Because you have made this,
 cursed are you from all beast
 and from all living-being of the field;